CAAPIM/gateway-ansible-playbook/roles/gateway_preupgrade_analyzer/README.md

 Preupgrade Analyzer
 ======================

 This role will generate pre-upgrade analyzer reports for each `src` Gateway in the inventory `gateway` group.
-The reports are stored in `[project root]/preupgrade-analyzer-reports` directory (1 report per source Gateway).
+The reports are stored in `[project root]/preupgrade-analyzer-reports/[hostname]` directories (1 report per source Gateway).

 *Note: re-running this role will overwrite existing reports so back them up as needed.*